How to Set Up Remote Payroll and Taxes in 6 Steps

 Direct deposit is the most common option for payroll because it’s so simple.
 Employees give you their bank account information, and the amount they’re owed is automatically transferred to their account at the end of the pay cycle.

 While somewhat outdated, some employers and employees prefer to use paper checks.
-Paper checks don’t require sharing bank account information, and employees can deposit their checks at an ATM or on their phones.
+Paper checks don’t require sharing bank account information; employees can deposit their checks at an ATM or on their phones.
 Many countries require employers to give employees the option of receiving paper checks.

-For global team members, SWIFT offers a convenient way to transfer money to workers in another country by connecting your bank with their bank.
+For global team members, SWIFT (The Society for Worldwide Interbank Financial Telecommunication) offers a convenient way to transfer money to workers in another country by connecting your bank with their bank.
 SWIFT also takes care of the currency exchange if needed.

 Let’s take a look at some of the payroll taxes you’ll encounter.

-Both the employee and employer contribute to FICA employment taxes, including social security and medicare.
-Both parties will pay 6.2% of the employee’s wage for social security and 1.45% for medicare.
+Employees and employers contribute to FICA employment taxes, including social security and Medicare.
+Both parties will pay 6.2% of the employee’s wage for social security and 1.45% for Medicare.

 FUTA (unemployment taxes)